wxjiao/ParroT/README.md

 ## Run LLMs on your MacBook

 Try [llama.cpp](https://github.com/ggerganov/llama.cpp) to run the LLMs using 4-bit quantization on a MacBook.
-We adopt a specific fork from [comex/llama.cpp](https://github.com/comex/llama.cpp/tree/convert-script) which supports the conversion of HuggingFace models to `ggml` format.
+We adopt a specific fork from [comex/llama.cpp](https://github.com/comex/llama.cpp/tree/convert-script) which supports the conversion of Hugging Face models to `ggml` format.

 We recommend the use of Python 3.10.10 for `convert.py` since we encountered bugs with Python 3.9.5.
 > TypeError: 'staticmethod' object is not callable